-If you’re trying to think of a new dessert to serve this festive season our gin and tonic tart could be just the thing.
+If you’re trying to think of a new dessert to serve for national gin day, then this lemon, gin and tonic tart could be just the thing.
 With a twist of lemon and a kick of gin, this tart is one to try.

 Gin & tonic syrup